New Zealand Space Scholarship

 Selection process

-This is a highly competitive process.
-The evaluation criteria, used to select candidates to be put forward for consideration by NASA, include:
+This was a highly competitive process.
+The evaluation criteria, used to select candidates to be put forward for consideration by NASA, included:

 • Academic excellence